 If Quickmap is going slowly, the biggest cause of this is a network timeout.
 Basically, Quickmap may be set up to point to a data location that doesn’t exist, and Quickmap goes slow while Quickmap is waiting for Windows to tell it that a file or folder is not accessible.
-To fix this, navigate to the following registry locations (start -> Run -> regedit.exe), and remove references to computers, data or network locations that no longer exist:
+To fix this either upgrade to Quickmap version 8 which doesn’t have this problem, or navigate to the following registry locations (start -> Run -> regedit.exe), and remove references to computers, data or network locations that no longer exist:

 If Quickmap or one of it’s components is still going slow after this, the next thing to determine is why it’s going slow, or rather what about it is going slow.
 To do this:

 - Press CRTL + SHIFT + Esc, then click on the Performance tab.

 - Run Quickmap and perform the function that makes it slow.
 Keep an eye on the CPU, Memory and Disk to see which is taking the biggest hit.

 - If CPU goes close to 100% for more than a split second, the CPU usage needs addressed.

 - If Memory is high (90%), then memory usage needs addressed.